 - Fainting (syncope)

-- You may take medicines, such as beta blockers or antiarrhythmics, to help return your heart rate to a normal rhythm
+- Medicines, such as beta blockers or antiarrhythmics, to help return your heart rate to a normal rhythm

-- You may take medicines such as digitalis, calcium channel blockers or amiodarone to help slow your heart rate.
+- Medicines such as digitalis, calcium channel blockers or amiodarone, to help slow your heart rate.

-- You may need surgery, a pacemaker or other procedures.
+- Surgery, a pacemaker or other procedures may be needed.

 How can I lower my risk of stroke?

 To reduce your stroke risk, your doctor may prescribe you drugs to keep blood clots from forming.
-Two examples are anticoagulants and antiplatelets such as aspirin and warfarin.
-More recently a drug called dagibitran has been approved, and may also be prescribed .
+Two examples are anticoagulants and antiplatelets such as warfarin and aspirin.
+Anticoagulants include warfarin and three other more recently FDA approved drugs referred to as novel oral anticoagulants or NOACs — dabigatran, rivoraxaban and apixaban.

-- Always tell your doctor, dentist and pharmacist if you take aspirin, warfarin or dabigitran.
+- Always tell your doctor, dentist and pharmacist if you take any of these medications.

 - If you have any unusual bleeding or bruising or other problems, tell your doctor right away.